mechmotum/baby-vibration/README.rst

    data-directory: C:\path\to\Trillingen-Project_Dec2024

-The ``Trillingen-Project_Dec2024`` is a mountable directory share on TU Delft currently.
+The ``Trillingen-Project_Dec2024`` is currently a private mountable directory share on TU Delft netowrk.
+The data will be shared in a public repository in the future.

 Install conda then create and activate the environment::